surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 True
 ```

-`-Match` uses a regular expression to perform the matching.
+The `-match` operator uses a regular expression to perform the matching.

 ```powershell
 'PowerShell' -match '^.*shell$'